Gene Hackman left his children out of will, leaving fate of $80m fortune uncertain

 Hackman left his entire estate to his late wife, Betsy Arakawa

-There is uncertainty over the fate of Gene Hackman’s reputed $80 million fortune after it emerged he left his entire estate to his late wife, Betsy Arakawa.
+There is uncertainty over the fate of Gene Hackman’s reputed $80m fortune after it emerged he left his entire estate to his late wife, Betsy Arakawa.

 The Oscar-winning actor, 95, and his classical pianist wife, 65, were both found dead at their home in Santa Fe, New Mexico, last month.